Clam Chowder

 METHOD:

-In a heavy-bottomed stock pot, cook bacon over medium heat until crisp.
-Remove bacon and place it on a paper towel-lined plate and set aside.
-Reserve drippings.
+In a heavy-bottomed stockpot, cook the bacon over medium heat until crisp.
+Transfer bacon to a paper towel-lined plate and set aside.
+Reserve about 2 tablespoons of drippings in the pot.

-Add the celery and onion to the bacon drippings and saute until just tender.
-Add garlic and cook 1 minute longer.
+Add celery and onion to the drippings; sauté until softened, about 5 minutes.
+Stir in garlic and cook for 1 minute longer.

-Stir in the potatoes, clam juice, bouillon, Old Bay seasoning (or bay leaf, if using), white pepper, and thyme.
-Bring to a boil.
-Reduce heat and simmer, uncovered, until potatoes are tender, about 15 minutes.
+Add potatoes, clam juice, bouillon, Old Bay (or bay leaf), white pepper, and thyme.
+Bring to a boil, then reduce heat and simmer, uncovered, until potatoes are tender, about 15 minutes.

-In a small bowl, whisk together flour and 1 cup half-and-half until smooth.
-Gradually whisk the slurry into the soup.
-Bring to a boil, reduce heat, and simmer, uncovered, continuing to stir the mixture until it thickens, about 5 minutes.
+In a small bowl, whisk flour into 1 cup of half-and-half until smooth.
+Gradually whisk this mixture into the simmering soup.
+Bring to a gentle boil, then reduce heat and cook, stirring often, until slightly thickened, about 5 minutes.

 YIELD: 4-5 servings, depending on the size of the bowls